Your Defective Medical Implant Lawyer

 If you, a friend or family member has suffered injury due to a defective medical implant email us from our Contact page.
 You can also call us at 800-276-2525.

-Foley & Small has handled numerous defective medical implant cases helping our clients and their families deal with the effects of such defective products.
+Foley & Murphy has handled numerous defective medical implant cases helping our clients and their families deal with the effects of such defective products.

 Let's Discuss Your Case Today.